aws-ia/terraform-aws-route53-recovery-controller/README.md

 ## Usage

 The primary configuration variable is `cells_definition` in `variables.tf`.
-With this variable, you specify the AWS resources per Region (the "recovery group") that you want Route 53 ARC to monitor.
+With this variable, you specify the AWS resources per Region that you want Route 53 ARC to monitor.

 ### Deploy readiness resources only

-The following `terraform.tvars` values create a recovery group with Regions `us-east-1` and `us-west-2`.
-Each Region cell contains AWS services `elasticloadbalancing`, `autoscaling`, `dynamodb`, and `ec2-volume` and their Amazon Resource Numbers (ARNs).
-This configuration provides a readiness check for each included service.
+The following `terraform.tvars` values create a recovery group.
+The recovery group consists of Region cells `us-east-1` and `us-west-2`, each with a resource set of services `elasticloadbalancing`, `autoscaling`, `dynamodb`, and `ec2-volume` and their Amazon Resource Numbers (ARNs).
+Readiness checks are associated with each resource set.

 ```terraform
 name = "my-asg-elb-ddb-app"